 George Karatheodoris at work shortly before his death.
 The email excerpt below (An Algebraic Approach to Gauge Gravity) introduces his novel approach to quantum gravity and quantization.

 - An Algebraic Approach to Gauge Gravity: A Concise Overview: George introduces his novel approach to gauge gravity and explains his use of some string theory ideas.

 - Quantum Gravity Problem: The Notebooks: The notebooks number roughly 30 volumes, and are presented in reverse chronological order with each volume linked to its own webpage.
-Each volume’s webpage subsequently contains the notebook’s title, PDF link, a listing of some transcribed commentaries/conclusions and corresponding PDF page numbers for reference to the original work.
+Each volume’s webpage subsequently contains the notebook’s title, PDF link, a listing of some transcribed commentaries/conclusions and their corresponding PDF page numbers for reference to the original work.
 They are numbered (in the menu at the right of each page) to give a rough timeline; his last notebook, containing the bulk of the most recent work, begins the list at #1.

 - Gravity/Gauge Gravity: Commentary on the Algebroid Approach: This page is still under construction.
 Its purpose is to give the reader quicker access to (the development of) George Karatheodoris’ theory through excerpts culled from his handwritten work.
 It consists of his commentaries, conclusions, summaries and philosophical insights which support his theory, and includes page references.
 (This page is still under construction)